gipity/gipity-scaffold/README.md

 However, the current versions were written by *Replit agent* as placeholders.
 They are only intended at this time to give a flavour, and may not be accurate.
 They have not been read, reviewed or verified by any human *Gipity* eyes.

-`Please get in touch for human support during pre-launch phase`!
+`Please get in touch for human support from Steve during the pre-launch phase`

 ---